mikaelakihl/mi-js-intro-assignment2-cartoonquiz/README.md

 This project was developed as a school group-project at Medieinstitutet.

-The aim was to create a quiz in theme of choice
+The aim was to create a quiz in theme of choice.
-We chose to create a quiz about cartoons because it felt fun to play with happy colors
+We chose to create a quiz about cartoons because it felt fun to play with happy colors.

-Troughtout this project we focused on learning how to work as a group, both individually and pair coding.
+Troughout this project we focused on learning how to work as a group, both individually and pair coding.
 I hope you enjoy.

 ## Requirements for this assigment